 - Building a Native Forest Garden with The Earth Project (FREE)

-These are all excellent nature education resources, each from a different perspective.
+These are all excellent nature education resources for a preschool and kindergarten homeschool curriculum and they each come from a different perspective.
 The first three books include a lot of background information, fundamentals, and practical tips for parents and educators.
 I would recommend starting with How to Raise a Wild Child and There's No Such Thing as Bad Weather.

 Save $15 on your first Waseca Biomes purchase here.